 - Demonstrated commitment to the NAACP’s mission

 - Strong academic credentials

 Selected participants will be awarded a stipend of $6,000 to offset living and travel expenses while participating in the program.
 This stipend will be paid on a bi-weekly basis through our payroll system and is subject to applicable state, local, and federal taxes.
 Fellows will be responsible for securing their own housing.

 It is the continuing policy of the NAACP to take affirmative action to assure equal opportunity for all current and prospective employees without regard to race, color, national origin, ancestry, age, gender, gender identity or expression, sexual orientation, personal appearance, marital status, familial status, family responsibility, pregnancy or other pregnancy-related conditions, childbirth, disability, military/veteran status, citizenship status, religion or political affiliation, past convictions or incarceration, prior psychiatric treatment, or any other status protected by federal or state law, local ordinance or Executive Orders.
 The NAACP is an Equal Opportunity Employer.

-To Apply: Applications will be accepted beginning Friday, September 29, 2017 – Friday, January 12, 2018.
+The application deadline has been extended to Wednesday, January 31, 2018.
 Materials requested: Resume, Cover Letter, Transcript, Writing Sample and two (2) Letters of Recommendation via email to Human Resources at firstname.lastname@example.org.
 Questions concerning the program should be directed to Anson Asaka, at email@example.com.
 Please use the subject line of 2018 Law Fellow Program.

 PLEASE DO NOT SUBMIT REQUESTS FOR LEGAL ASSISTANCE.